squirrelsoft-dev/doc-fetcher/commands/update-docs.md

 ## Important Notes

 - The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
-- The script automatically detects the project directory from where the command is run
+- Documentation is cached globally in `~/.claude/docs` and shared across all projects
-- The cache directory is configured in `doc-fetcher-config.json` and defaults to `.claude/docs` in the project
+- The cache directory is configured in `doc-fetcher-config.json` and defaults to `~/.claude/docs`
 - Updates check for newer versions and re-fetch if available
 - Use `--force` to re-fetch even if recently updated
-- The `--project` flag reads the project's `package.json` dependencies and updates matching docs
+- The `--project` flag reads the current project's dependencies and updates matching docs in the global cache